opendocsg/opendoc-formsg-faq/ReadThisFirst.md

 The fastest way to get help is to join our [Workplace@Facebook group](https://onepublicservice.facebook.com/groups/299464690543915/) and post a question there.
 Our group name is form.gov.sg.
 Fellow form creators and ourselves will readily respond within hours if not minutes.

-You may also consult your agency reps for help.
-We will publish a list of reps soon.
+You may also consult experts in your agency, or "Agency Pros" for help via [this list](/AskAPro.html).

 For bug reports or technical issues happening to your live form, please fill in our [Support Form](https://go.gov.sg/formsg-support).